kenillo/Capstone_Project/README.md

 ### Models

-[Add table of models]
+[Add a table of models]

 ### Networking

-- [Add list of network requests by screen ]
+- [Add a list of network requests by screen]
 - [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+- [OPTIONAL: List endpoints if using an existing API such as Amazon Product Advertising API]